jrmahechad/js-design-patterns/readme.md

 ## Bridge

-- Decouple an abstraction from its implementation so that the two can vary independently
+- Decouple an abstraction from its implementation so that the two can vary independently.

+## Composite

+- Compose objects into tree structures to represent hierarchies.
+- Composite lets clints treat individual objects and compositions of objects uniformly.

 # Sources
 The content of this repo is base on several resources online.